Day 22 - Pilgrim in the Lot River Valley : Vers to Cahors

 marketplace, enjoying very large ice creams to assuage the heat of

-the day, and wondering through the local vegetable market.
+the day, and wandering through the local vegetable market.

-Given that it was now nearing 2:30, we wandered back towards our gite.
+Given that it was now nearing 2:30 PM, we wandered back towards our gite.
 Once we located it we soon discovered that it had a very smart layout, offering access to cold drinks, fresh cherries, lockers for backpacks, a covered sitting area, and a courtyard where laundry could be washed and hung.
-There were signs encouraging early arrivals to make use of all these facilities, and indicating the dormitory would be open at 3pm.
+Signs were encouraging early arrivals to make use of all these facilities, and indicating the dormitory would be open at 3pm.
 Well.
 When we arrived,

 Serge, a former pilgrim and the owner of the gite, quickly invited us in to get settled.